vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, I went to downtown Berkeley to buy groceries.
 I finished checkout at 5:30 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Tuesday April 6

+### Afternoon trip to Bangkok Thai Cuisine

+In the afternoon, around 2 PM, I went to Bangkok Thai Cuisine and got a yellow curry with tofu.
+I wore a KN95 mask for the trip.